How to develop Blockchain Application with Hyperledger Fabric?

 Exposing the backend with Kubernetes Ingress

-Once the blockchain network is deployed, the back-end has to be exposed so that the application can communicate with the network.
+Once the blockchain network is deployed, the backend must be exposed so the application can communicate with the network.
 Kubernetes Ingress offers the functionality to expose the microservices.

 Configuring and testing the app

 The application is configured to perform REST calls to the backend of Kubernetes.
 After configuring the app, it is time to test either on an emulator or a real device.